thriveweb/passion-family-dental/content/services/cosmetic-dentistry.md

   - content: >-
       A crown is a tooth shaped “cap” that is placed over a tooth to restore its strength, shape and size.
-Crowns are a great option when the strength and life span of the tooth is compromised, In some case crons are also used to aesthetically improve your smile.
+Crowns are a great option when the strength and life span of the tooth is compromised.
+In some case crowns are also used to aesthetically improve your smile.
 When the crown is cemented into place it completely encases the visible portion of a tooth above the gum line.

       Dental bridges can greatly improve your ability to chew and are a great